9 kooky things about renting in the Netherlands

 6. Huurtoeslag: the Dutch government helping to pay your rent

 Sometimes it feels like there are a lot of costs involved in moving to the Netherlands.
-From health insurance, registration fees, to having to pay for a bank account (it’s only €0.01 a month, but I’m still bitter).
+From health insurance and registration fees, to having to pay for a bank account (it’s only €0.01 a month, but I’m still bitter).

+Huurtoeslag is a Dutch housing benefit and is available to anyone on a low income.

-There are some specific criteria but even expats are eligible for the allowance!
+There are some specific criteria, but even expats are eligible for the allowance!
 Good to know the Dutch government’s got your back!
-You can find out if you’re eligible on the government tax website: Belastingdienst.
+You can find out if you’re eligible on the government tax website.

 7. Agency fees: what am I paying for?